nithin-popuri7/Basic-AndroidStudio/animationbasic/README.md

 ## RESULT:
-Thus the developing a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio.
+Thus the developing a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio implemented Successfully.